nubstr3/FreeDem-COMP826-Project/README.md

 ```

 Navigate to the Camera App and scan the QR code, click on the 'open in Expo (Go)' link to access the application

+### To Access the Application, either shake your device or 3 finger long press to enter development mode

+From there you can access the application through [these](https://docs.google.com/document/d/1RrpGA4ZCSikneeQTXkReHa3xjA28oR96Glma5nStZJI/edit?usp=sharing) already made accounts